FAQ

 How often can a Feed be uploaded?

 Multiple streams can be uploaded in batch from each public facing IP source every ten seconds or longer.
 Note that the stream may sample every second and upload those 10 samples every 10 seconds.
-See the API Limits page for more details about our limits.
+See the HTTP API Limits and MQTT Limits pages for more details.

 Do you support automatic deleting of data?